Symmetries and exact solutions of a reaction-diffusion system arising in population dynamics: Introduction

 \section{Introduction}

-Systems of reaction-diffusion equations are ubiquitous in continuum models of chemical reactions, population ecology, population genetics, epidemiology and oncology (see well-known books \cite{britton, mur2, mur2003, okubo,ku-na-ei-16, fife-79, aris-75I, ch-dav-book} and hundreds papers cited therein).
+Systems of reaction-diffusion (RD) equations are ubiquitous in continuum models of chemical reactions, population ecology, population genetics, epidemiology and oncology (see well-known books \cite{aris-75I,britton,ch-dav-book, fife-79,ku-na-ei-16, mur2, mur2003, okubo} and hundreds of papers cited therein).
 Compared to the theory of scalar densities, less is known about the behaviour of two- and multi-component systems.
 For example, the densities of two interacting chemical reagents may vary over space and time.
 In ecology there may be two species that display competition, mutualism or predator-prey dynamics.
 There may be three possible alleles that can occupy a locus in the genetic DNA code of a diploid species.
-In that case there will be five possible genotypes but as shown by Bradshaw-Hajek \textit{et al.} \cite{broadbridge08}, when all phenotypes have the same level of mobility, there is a closed system of two cubic reaction-diffusion equations for two independent gene frequencies within the gene pool.\\ There have been a number of numerical simulations of reaction-diffusion systems.
+In that case there will be five possible genotypes but as shown by Bradshaw-Hajek \textit{et al.} \cite{broadbridge08}, when all phenotypes have the same level of mobility, there is a closed system of two cubic RD equations for two independent gene frequencies within the gene pool.\\

+There have been a number of numerical simulations of RD systems.
 Exact solutions and reduction of order have been relatively scarce.
-The focus here is on the symmetries and reductions of two-component systems.\\ From \cite{broadbridge08} after the notation change the allele frequencies $u$ and $v$ in one spatial dimension satisfy
+The focus here is on the symmetries and reductions of two-component systems.
+From \cite{broadbridge08} after the notation change the allele frequencies $u$ and $v$ in one spatial dimension satisfy

 as well as a trivial balance equation for $w$ that is $w=1-u-v$.
 The analysis in \cite{broadbridge08} assumed $d_1=d_2$, leading to source terms that can be cubic or quadratic, depending on the size of genotype fitness coefficients $\gamma_{ij}$, with $i,j=1,2,3$ denoting the presence of paired alleles whose density adds to $u,v,w$.